Bira/octopus-carnival/_drafts/wir-mm3-4e-apocalypse-spell.md

 I don't think ongoing fire damage stacks, so it's unlikely the inferno itself can inflict more than the 25 its fire bolts cause.
-But Cloying Flames makes them pair _extremely_ well with other fire monsters such as epic demons.
-If nothing else fits, you could add multiple infernos in an encounter.
-Not too many, though.
-Their danger level grows very fast in proportion to their numbers.
+But Cloying Flames makes them pair _extremely_ well with other epic fire monsters.
+If nothing else fits, you could add multiple infernos in an encounter, but their danger level grows very fast in proportion to their numbers.

 ### Light of Amoth